puppetlabs/puppet/docs/rspec_tutorial.md

 things; it makes tests easier to understand and easier to debug.

 More complete documentation on expectations is available at https://www.relishapp.com/rspec/rspec-expectations/docs

+Note Puppet supports the [RSpec 3](http://rspec.info/blog/2013/07/the-plan-for-rspec-3/) API, so please do not use RSpec 2 "should" syntax like `1.should == 1`.

 ### Example groups